Struggling to open a checking account in Kentucky due to a negative ChexSystems listing?

 First & People’s Bank and Trust Company

-First & People’s Bank and Trust Company doesn’t use ChexSystems, Telecheck, or EWS.
-Instead, they run a credit report to screen all new applications.
-You can choose from one of three accounts: Hometown Living Checking, Hometown Loyalty Checking, and Hometown Legacy Checking.
+First & People’s Bank and Trust Company does not use ChexSystems, Telecheck, or EWS for screening.
+Instead, they rely on a credit report to evaluate new applications.

 First Financial Bank